A Contextual Bandit Bake-off: Contextual Bandit Setup

 \paragraph{Parameterization.} We consider linearly parameterized policies taking the form $\pi(x) = \arg\min_a \theta_a^\top x$, or in the case of the IWR reduction, regressors $f(x, a) = \theta_a^\top x$.
 For the DR loss estimator, we use a similar linear parameterization $\hat{\ell}(x, a) = \phi_a^\top x$.
-We note that the algorithms we consider do not rely on this specific form, and easily extend to more complex, problem-dependent representations, such as action-dependent features.
-Some datasets in our evaluation have such an action-dependent structure, with different feature vectors~$x_a$ for different actions~$a$; in this case we use parameterizations of the form $f(x, a) = \theta^\top x_a$, and $\hat{\ell}(x, a) = \phi^\top x_a$, where the parameters~$\theta$ and~$\phi$ are shared across all actions.
+Some datasets in our evaluation have an action-dependent structure, with different feature vectors~$x_a$ for different actions~$a$; in this case we use parameterizations of the form $f(x, a) = \theta^\top x_a$, and $\hat{\ell}(x, a) = \phi^\top x_a$, where the parameters~$\theta$ and~$\phi$ are shared across all actions.
+We note that the algorithms we consider do not rely on these specific forms, and easily extend to more complex, problem-dependent representations, in particular any linear parameterization~$f(x, a) = \theta^\top \Phi(x, a)$ with any choice of feature map~$\Phi(x, a)$, which includes the above-mentioned settings but can be more general.